platformio/platformio-docs/migration.rst

    PlatformIO Core 4.0 may delete/cleanup this folder in a service purpose any time.

 2. :ref:`ldf` now uses isolated library dependency storage per project build environment.
-It resolves conflicts, when libraries declared via :ref:`projectconf_lib_deps` option, in the different build environments were installed into the same ``.piolibdeps`` folder.
+It resolves conflicts when the libraries from different build environments declared via :ref:`projectconf_lib_deps` option were installed into the same ``.piolibdeps`` folder.

 See **Library Management** section in :ref:`release_notes_4_0` release notes